Photo Submission Requirements

 You are strongly encouraged to complete this part of your registration and print your ticket as soon as possible to ensure everything is in order well before test day.

 After you submit your photo, you will need to log in to your ACT Web account from a computer with a printer connection and print your ticket.
-You MUST have a printed copy of your ticket to be admitted to the test center on test day.

 - Your photo must be a clear image of ONLY you (not blurry, grainy, or fuzzy) against a plain background.